CEO, Marie Keating Foundation

 All women should get to know their breasts

-Right now, in Ireland, survivorship rates for breast cancer are around 83%, which is almost double the 43% Marie Keating faced 20 years ago.
-The charity continues to act in her name, and their nursing teams reach around 22,000 women every year, teaching them the important early signs and symptoms.
+Right now, in Ireland, survivorship rates for breast cancer are around 83%.
+Which is in fact is almost double the 43% Marie Keating faced 20 years ago.
+The charity continues to act in her name, and their nursing teams reach around 22,000 women every year.
+Marie Keating teaches the women the important early signs and symptoms.
 From breast changes, such as puckering, dimpling or lumps, to other lifestyle-led risk factors, such as smoking or weight gain.

 You may be at greater risk if breast/ovarian cancer runs in your family

-But when it comes to hereditary conditions, there is certainly an increase of awareness, mainly through celebrities – such as Angelina Jolie, who has talked about her battle with the BRACA 1 gene.
+But when it comes to hereditary conditions, there is certainly an increase of awareness, mainly through celebrities.
+Celebreties such as Angelina Jolie who has talked about her battle with the BRACA 1 gene.
 Yeates adds, “We would ask anyone with a family history of breast or ovarian cancer to look a little closer into the condition.
 Perhaps a lot of the ladies in your family just died young without any diagnosis?
 We can certainly help with the warning signs.”